Oregon Memory Care Facilities

 Salem, Eugene, Gresham and Hillsboro all have over 100,000 residents and also provide a quality selection of dementia care homes in Oregon.
 Medford, Beaverton, Springfield, Bend and Corvallis are other noteworthy communities of decent size and variety for memory care.

-The table below details average monthly memory care costs in Oregon based on actual prices charged by care homes:
+The table below details average estimated monthly memory care costs in Oregon charged by care homes:

 City: